The Kasner Charitable Trust

 Overview

 The Kasner Charitable Trust was founded by Josef Kasner and registered with the UK Charity Commission on September 16, 1974 (Charity Number 267510).
-The trust operates as a grant-making foundation with broad charitable purposes, authorized to “pay, apply and appropriate the whole of the trust fund to those purposes both in the United Kingdom and abroad recognised as charitable by English law at the discretion of the trustees.”
+The trust operates as a grant-making foundation with broad charitable purposes, authorised to “pay, apply and appropriate the whole of the trust fund to those purposes both in the United Kingdom and abroad recognised as charitable by English law at the discretion of the trustees.”

-Between 2014 and 2022, the trust distributed over £28 million across approximately 600+ organizations.
+Between 2014 and 2022, the trust distributed over £28 million across approximately 600+ organisations.
 For the year ending March 2024, the trust reported total income of £6,689,555 and total expenditure of £560,264.
-The trust's grant-making focuses primarily on Jewish educational institutions, synagogues, healthcare organizations, and charitable causes in both the UK and Israel.
+The trust's grant-making focuses primarily on Jewish educational institutions, synagogues, healthcare organisations, and charitable causes in both the UK and Israel.
 The trust operates at the discretion of its trustees and does not appear to have a public application process.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Historical Grant Range: £10 - £14,360,000